-A Longer Last 100 Kilometers is a fully guided walking tour along the Camino de Santiago.
+A Longer Last 100 Kilometers is a fully supported walking tour along the Camino de Santiago.
 That means that from beginning to end we will be there to make sure everything goes smoothly.

 Everyone at AndaSpain was a pilgrim before they became a guide, in fact most of us spent a few years returning to the camino before setting out to help others do the same.
 For all of us the Camino de Santiago was a life changing experience and we consider the act of walking purposefully to be one of our most cherished activities.
 A Longer Last 100 Kilometers, and every other walking tour we offer, is always led by a qualified guide.

 Our Booking process